openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   **History**:

-  * On 26 Jan 2016, the "audit" value was again added.
-This value now identifies learners who do not choose a certificate-bearing enrollment option.
+  * On 1 Dec 2015, the "audit" value was reintroduced.
+This value now identifies learners who do choose an enrollment option that is not certificate-eligible.

   * On 23 Oct 2014, the "audit" value was deprecated.

-  * On 29 Sep 2014, the "professional" value was added for courses on edx.org.
+  * On 29 Sep 2014, the "professional" and "no-id-professional" values were added for courses on edx.org.

   * On 20 Aug 2013, the "audit" and "verified" values were added.